realaravinth/website/content/blog/Introduction-to-Open-Source.md

 +++
 title = "Introduction to Open-Source" date = 2021-08-24
-description = "A blog describing Open-Source"
+description = "What is open source?
+Why Open source?
+Read on to find out!"

 [extra]
 author = "Dhruva Rakesh B"
+banner = "/blog/blog1/img3.png"
 +++

 The term open source refers to something people can modify and share because its design is publicly accessible.
 The open-source model is a decentralized software-development model that encourages open collaboration.
 Its mainly used to describe software.
 The user can also make changes in the source code of such software and customize it according to their use. <!-- more -->